Leasey.AI

 Optimizing Listings for Maximum Visibility

-To optimize a rental listing for maximum visibility in Toronto, it is crucial to use relevant keywords related to the property’s location, features, and nearby attractions.
-For example, including keywords like “Yorkville,” “Distillery District,” or “pet-friendly” can improve the listing’s searchability and attract more potential tenants interested in those specific criteria.
-According to a recent study by the Toronto Real Estate Board, listings with optimized keywords received an average of 27% more views compared to non-optimized listings.
+To maximize rental listing visibility in Toronto, use keywords related to the property’s location, features, and nearby attractions.
+Including keywords such as “Yorkville,” “Distillery District,” or “pet-friendly” improves a listing’s searchability.
+This helps attract potential tenants interested in those specific criteria.
+A recent Toronto Real Estate Board study found that listings using optimized keywords garnered 27% more average views than non-optimized listings.

 Streamline Your Application Process